tomaslieven/vanilla-hackathon/README.md

 3. Register and link to cloud your device, this will create your own "cluster" where you can run simulations

 ## GET Vanilla assets
+1. Inside LGSVL web dashboard go to Store > Maps and serach for AutonomouStuff, and just click on "Add to Library"
+2. Store > Vehicle search for "Vanilla pod" and "Add to Library"
+3.  in Library > Vehicles should be now "Vanilla pod", on right you will find Sensors configuration
+4. Add new sensor configuration, Name: vanilla_config, Access: Private, Brdige: ROS2
+5. Under SAVE button is icon to edit configuration "{..}", place inside this RAW configuration
+6. From sidebar Simulations > Add new
+7. In setting up New simulation > Add name/description , cluster select your cluster which you linked and created and Keep only "Interactive mode" selected
+8. On Next page > Runtime templace: "Random Traffic", Map: AutonomousStuff, Vehicle: Vanilla, Sensor configuration: vanilla_config
+9. From Autopilot select "Other ROS2 Autopilot", bridge connection should be set to localhost:9090 if you running locally or set IP of remote machine where the bridge is running